Use this off-page SEO checklist and examples to grow a new or existing website.

 - I write about seo topics on my website

-To simplify this, various seo tools use a metric such as domain rating or domain authority to rank the trustworthiness of websites between 1 and 100.
+Various SEO tools use a metric such as domain rating or domain authority to rank the trustworthiness of websites between 1 and 100.

-My website has a 47 or 48 DR score and I’m in position 7 without any links to my page.
+My website has a 47 or 48 DR score, and I’m in position 7 without any links to my page.